piedb-dev/piestream/docker/README.md

 # Docker Images

-RisingWave currently *only supports Linux x86_64* for building docker images.
+piestream currently *only supports Linux x86_64* for building docker images.

 To build the images, simply run: